davidwl/AppLaunchpad/docs/navigation-advanced.md

 ![Tab navigation](assets/tabnav.jpg)

-Tab-style navigation in Luigi can be displayed directly above the micro frontend area, providing you with additional menu options.
+Tab-style navigation in AppLaunchpad can be displayed directly above the micro frontend area, providing you with additional menu options.
 When you put tab navigation nodes into a [category](navigation-configuration.md#category), they will be rendered in a drop-down.
 Add this parameter to your configuration to create tab navigation nodes:

 ### tabNav
 - **type**: boolean